DB-S3/Documentation/portfolio.md

           push: true
           tags: ${{ secrets.DOCKERHUB_USERNAME }}/gateway-ortisy:latest
 ```
+#### Hosting:
+To host the application i use azure cloud services and netlify.
+These automatically get update on a change to the github main branch.
+These hosting platform are serverless meaning that the application will only run when it needs to.
+And when more instance are needed it can instantly scale up.

 ### 4. You act in a professional manner during software development and learning.
-To act in a proffesional manner I apply the feedback given by the stakeholder and I have a jira board to keep track of my progress and do research into cross site scripting and ... to get a better understanding of these subject by using the dot framework.
+#### Research:
+To improve the application i have done research into [Preventing XSS](https://docs.google.com/document/d/1Ls4_uIDSC5wNS0eiVT-1uckycXYdsc4nwiqmcbHl-i8/edit?usp=sharing) and [Hosting applications](https://docs.google.com/document/d/163aB2zqBq98RuplTe3ZwhgiCFhdiocRqtHgH4oYdiNA/edit?usp=sharing).
+This research was done using the dot framework.

+#### Progress:
+To keep track of my progress i used to use jira but switch to github projects to to have the code and the planning in one place.

+#### Github branches:
+I'm my project i created branches to work on and then merge them into the project.